Updated: Feb 18

 Most people associate grievers with asexuality.
-So when grievers do start to feel sexual, they often instantaneously start to shame or stigmatize themselves.
-They may associate sexual thoughts and urges with betrayal to their partners who had just passed away (or perhaps they had passed away long time ago).
+So when grievers do start to feel sexual, they often instantly start to shame or stigmatize themselves.
+They may associate sexual thoughts and urges with betrayal to their partners who have just passed away (or perhaps they passed away a long time ago).

-Here are some ways most of my grieving clients felt comfortable to adopt, feel free to use it or share it with others.
+Here are some ways that most of my grieving clients felt comfortable adopting.
+Feel free to use them or share them with others:

-To process the bad memories, perhaps start a special grief/trauma journal
+Process the bad memories.
+Perhaps start a special grief/trauma journal.

-To create a ritual to honor the good memories you and your beloved partner had (include those fun and pleasurable sexual experiences), perhaps start a special love memory journal
+Create a ritual to honor the good memories you and your beloved partner had (including those fun and pleasurable sexual experiences).
+Perhaps start a special love memory journal.

-To allow new pleasurable memories (including sexual memories) when you're ready with yourself or other people in your life
+Allow new pleasurable memories (including sexual memories) when you're ready with yourself or other people in your life.

-It may or may not be helpful to date other grievers as they may understand better your experience, and make space for your partner's "spirit" to be a part of your new relationship.
+It may or may not be helpful to date other grievers, as they may understand your experience better, and make space for your partner's "spirit" to be a part of your new relationship.